t3n0/notes/ubuntu/clean-install.md

 A collection of useful apps, libraries and scripts in any scientific Ubuntu install.

+WORK IN PROGRESS (need to polish a little and create a link for every entry)

 ## General apps

 - synaptic `sudo apt install synaptic`